LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

  - To support sharing of an underlying system context, two `system_context` objects do not guarantee task isolation.
    If work submitted by one can consume the thread pool, that can block progress of another.
  - The `system_context` is non-copyable and non-moveable.
  - The `system_context` must outlive work launched on it.
    If there is outstanding work at the point of destruction, `std::terminate` will be called.
  - The `system_context` must outlive schedulers obtained from it.
    If there are outstanding schedulers at destruction time, this is undefined behavior.
  - `get_scheduler` returns a `system_scheduler` instance that holds a reference to the `system_context`.
- - `execute_chunk` returns a sender that will:
-   - If connected to a receiver that provides a scheduler in response to `get_delegatee_scheduler` report non-blocking if submitting work to that scheduler is non-blocking.
-     - When `start()` an implementation-defined number of tasks will be moved from the `system_context`'s internal queue and scheduled on the delegatee scheduler.
-   - Otherwise will report blocking.
-     - When `start()` is called on its operation state it will execute a chunk of work of implementation-defined size provided by the system_context.
-   - If connected to a receiver that provides a `stop_token`, will respond to stop requests by not executing or delegating further tasks from its queue and completing with `set_done`.
-   - On success completes with the number of tasks that were executed or delegated.
-   - Completes immediately with the value 0 if no tasks are available to run.
- - `execute_all` behaves like `execute_chunk` except that it will run or delegate all tasks in the context.
-    After the sender returned by `execute_all` completes, and no tasks were added after that completion, a subsequent attempt must complete with `0`
  - `max_concurrency` will return a value representing the maximum number of threads the context may support.
    This is not a snapshot of the current number of threads, and may return `numeric_limits<size_t>::max`.
-   If the return value is 0, then `execute_chunk` must be used by at least 1 thread to drive the context.

 ## system_scheduler